Filing for Bankruptcy in Beaumont, Alberta

 With the Orderly Payment of Debt (OPD) program, the court will merge your loans and pay — in three or more years — your unsecured debt on your behalf at a 5% yearly interest rate.

-The first thought people have when encountering financial difficulty is declaring bankruptcy.
-You may be interested to learn that there may be more suitable solutions to your situation that you may not yet have considered.
+The first thought people have when encountering financial difficulty is filing for bankruptcy.
+There are of course many alternatives that may be more suitable for your situation.
 We'll work together to create a plan that works best for you.